1. What is a test stub?

-A small code which mimics a specific component in the system and can replace it.
-Its output is same as the component it replaces.
+Answer: A small code which mimics a specific component in the system and can replace it.
+Its output is the same as the component it replaces.

-Sashimi in scrum methodology means every phase of software development cycle in a sprint which includes requirement analysis, planning & design, development, testing, documentation is complete or not and the product is ready to be displayed etc.
+Sashimi in scrum methodology means every phase of the software development cycle in a sprint which includes requirement analysis, planning & design, development, testing, documentation is complete or not and the product is ready to be displayed, etc.

-Instead of that, one can use story points, as it provides the complete idea about both the complexity of work and required efforts.
+Instead of that, one can use story points, as it provides a complete idea about both the complexity of work and required efforts.

 Each team member reports to the peers the following:

 3. What he/she will do today